Lacrymology/states/doc/usage.rst

 ``somelib/absent.sls`` can exists in the additional state repositories and be include by the role.

-SSL and SSH keys can be kept in that repository too.
+:doc:`/ssl/doc/index` and :doc:`/ssh/doc/index` keys can be kept in that repository too.

 Multiple versions of states
 ---------------------------